 Hydrogen peroxide is a mild bleaching agent that can help to remove stains and disinfect your toilet bowl.
 It is a safe and eco-friendly alternative to chlorine bleach.

 To use hydrogen peroxide, pour about half a cup of hydrogen peroxide into the toilet bowl, making sure to coat the entire surface.
 Let it sit for at least 30 minutes.
-After soaking, scrub the bowl thoroughly with a toilet brush to loosen and remove the stains.
+Day to day, after soaking, scrub the bowl thoroughly with a toilet brush to loosen and remove the stains.
 Flush the toilet to rinse away the hydrogen peroxide and any loosened debris.

 FAQ